 As with all landscape designs, the waterfront property design should be functional, maintainable, cost effective, visually pleasing and environmentally sound.
 Waterfront properties typically present additional challenges.
 As seen above, there are more regulations regarding this type of property than for typical residential lots.
 These regulations are designed to protect water quality as well as the aesthetic value of lakes.
 Fortunately the methods to achieve these two goals are mutually inclusive as well as being beneficial to property owners by maintaining property values.
 Good information is available to demonstrate how this works.
-The University of Minnesota Extension Service has both a video and an information packet explaining shore land best management practices to "preserve water quality and the value of your shore land!"
+The University of Minnesota Extension has both a video and an information packet explaining shore land best management practices to "preserve water quality and the value of your shore land!"
 Another video, called "The Living Shores," uses computer animation to show what changes can occur when various management practices are implemented.
-This video was made as a cooperative effort by the University of Minnesota Extension Service, Minnesota DNR, Wisconsin DNR and University of Wisconsin Extension (see the appendix for ordering information).
+This video was made as a cooperative effort by the University of Minnesota Extension, Minnesota DNR, Wisconsin DNR and University of Wisconsin Extension (see the appendix for ordering information).
 Following are three methods of achieving the above goals while being mindful of function, maintenance and long-term performance.

 Method One: Include a vegetative buffer strip and aquascaping in the shoreline design.